 UnityPoint Health – Berryhill Center offers behavioral health evaluation and treatment for children and adolescents.
-We offer school-based services and Parent-Child Interaction Therapy, an evidence-based practice.
+We offer School-Based Services, Medication Management and Parent-Child Interaction Therapy, an evidence-based practice.
 Our therapy staff are trained in a variety of other therapy practices to work with children and adolescents.

 Parent-Child Interaction Therapy

 Parent-Child interaction therapy is an evidenced based intervention.
-It was designed by Sheila Eyberg, PhD, to reduce disruptive behavior.
-Parent-Child interaction therapy works together with children and parents to promote a positive parent-child relationship, while decreasing child behavior problems.
+Parent-Child interaction therapy works with children and parents together to promote a positive parent-child relationship, while decreasing behavior problems.

-Parent-Child Interaction therapy has been well studied by scientists and has shown to decrease disruptive behavior in children ages 2-7.
+Parent-Child Interaction therapy has shown to decrease disruptive behavior in children ages 2-7.
 Examples of these disruptive behaviors include being disobedient, inattention and aggression.
 Parent-Child interaction therapy can also decrease disruptive behavior in children who have been diagnosed with ADHD, ODD, intellectual disability, and Autism.

-Parent-Child Interaction therapy is a two stage treatment approach.
+It is a two-stage treatment approach.
 During the first stage the therapist will help the parent and child enhance their bond through positive special play time.

-Children between the ages of two and seven with (but not limited to) the following problems:
+Parent-Child Interaction Therapy can help children between the ages of 2 and 7 with the following problems: